mthiebaux/JSNtemplate/README.md

 ### *Session*

 Building on *WebSock* message exchange, with persistent named profiles and session states using client-side localStorage, and server-side client profile storage.

-The localStorage allocations persist across system reboot, and can become polluted during app testing and development.
-These are cleared through the browser's cookies/website-data management tools, listed as 'localhost', 'loca.lt', etc.

 ## Installation